muratk5n/thirdwave/en/README.md

 ---

+Coal, NG can still contribute through CCS.

+Discourage its export, is transmission, the only thing that "moves" should be green molecules.
+The rest is renewable generation, either local, and more in countries who are rich of it like some are in oil and they export that in molecules as well (H2 pipelines or ammonia).

+---

 Nuclear isn't a panacea either..
 For countries who have experience with it, fine, but nuke energy has an enormous waste storage problem.

-AFAIK, coal, NG can still work through CCS.
-Discourage its export, is transmission, the only thing that "moves" should be green molecules.
-The rest is renewable generation, either local, more in countries who are rich of it like some are in oil and they export that in molecules as well (H2 pipelines or ammonia).

 ---